jhumelsine/jhumelsine.github.io/_posts/2024-02-26-composite-design-pattern.md

 One could argue that since all the previous composite examples are based upon materials in the real world, they all could be reduced to subatomic particles.
 But unless we’re writing software for the particle collider, we’re probably not concerned with subatomic particles in our models.

-We stop when we've reached behavior that makes sense as a single behavior within our domain.
+We stop when we've reached behavior that makes sense as a single behavior snippet within our domain.

 While Carl Sagan may be technically correct, the first step of an Apple Pie recipe doesn’t necessarily need to be: __Trigger the Big Bang__.